Japan Rail Times

 There’s just something about the freshness of the new greenery that makes you feel that Nature is alive and growing around you, and it feels so, so wonderful to be walking amongst this vibrant and verdant greenery!

-I am always amazed at how beautiful and clear the waters of the Azusa River are, and I love walking alongside the river and just listening to soothing sound of the flowing water.
+I am always amazed at how beautiful and clear the waters of the Azusa River are, and I love walking alongside the river and just listening to the soothing sound of the flowing water.
 It’s the perfect background music for my walks, calming my spirit and drowning away stressful thoughts.
 No matter how many times I visit, Kamikochi is always a place I look forward to going to again.

 Without further ado, let me introduce some of my recommended spots to soak up the stunning shinryoku views around Kamikochi: